top of page

 Jessica Osber Photography

 As a frequent soloist, Catherine has sung the soprano solo in works ranging from Carmina Burana and Messiah to major choral works by Mozart and Rutter.
 A lover of collaborative performances and an avid recitalist, she regularly performs the works of both living and female composers and strives for innovative programming.
-Recent recital performances include Living Voices: Music by Living American Composers, which included the world premiere of Mark Buller’s Schlechtesübersetzunglieder.
-In 2016, she presented The Story of Cinderella at Michigan State University, a pastiche production telling the Cinderella narrative using art songs, arias, ensembles, and chants composed by women.
+Recent recital performances include Living Voices: Music by Living American Composers, at which she gave the world premiere of Mark Buller’s Schlechtesübersetzung-lieder.
+In 2016, she presented The Story of Cinderella, a pastiche production telling the Cinderella narrative using art songs, arias, ensembles, and chants composed by women.
 The Story of Cinderella earned her a fellowship with Crested Butte Music Festival's RISE Camp in the summer of 2020.
-Catherine has had competition success in Pennsylvania, Michigan, Alabama, and Texas.
-She was an MONC – Great Lakes Region Finalist in 2020 and was awarded First Place for the 2021 Bonnie Cummins Fielder Grant and the 2020 Harold Haugh Light Opera Vocal Competition.
-Catherine is also a member of mirabai, a professional women's ensemble founded in 2017.
+Catherine has had competition success in Alabama, Michigan, New York, Pennsylvania, and Texas.
+She was an MONC—Great Lakes Region Finalist in 2020 and was awarded First Place at the 2020 Harold Haugh Light Opera Vocal Competition.
+Catherine is also a member of mirabai, a professional women's ensemble.

 Pinell Photography